ayr-ton/12factor4design/content/en/who.md

 Who should read this document?
 ==============================

-Any developer building applications which run as a service.
-Ops engineers who deploy or manage such applications.
+Any person building Design Systems which have Design Ops in mind.
+Frontend Engineers who deploy or manage such Design Systems.